-Commitment to Providing Counseling, Psychological, Social Services, and Emotional Climate
+Counseling, Psychological and Social Services/Social and Emotional Climate

 - Adhere to the details outlined in the Licensure Guidelines (436 or 451) when hiring guidance counselors and psychologists.
 The state does not have a policy specifically outlining the requirements for a school social worker.
-For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Association of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic exam. - Abide by Mississippi Code 37-9-79 (Amended 2014) as the school provides for counseling and guidance for students. - Provide at a minimum, a 1⁄2 time licensed guidance counselor for high school and ensure that all elementary school students have access to qualified student support personnel such as: guidance counselors, social workers, nurses, psychologists, psychometrists, and others (as required by the Mississippi Public School Accountability Standards, Process Standards 6.1 and 6.2).

-- Hire school guidance counselors with a minimum of a Master's Degree in Guidance and Counseling, or in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification and Licensure and Development.
-(MS Code 37-9-79-Amended 2014-Senate Bill 2423) - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics. - Ensure that all school guidance counselors provide comprehensive counseling services such as: - Academic and personal/social counseling - Student assessment and assessment counseling - Career and educational counseling - Individual and group counseling - Crisis intervention and preventive counseling - Provide all licensed teachers and principals with in-service suicide prevention as directed by MS Code 37-3-101. - Referrals to community agencies - Educational consultations and collaborations with teachers, administrators, parents and community leaders - Education and career placement services - Follow-up counseling services - Conflict resolution - Other counseling duties or other duties as assigned by the school principal - Offer quality counseling, psychological and social services provided by professionals such as certified school counselors, psychologists, and social workers. - Provide additional services to improve students' mental, emotional, and social health.
+For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Association of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic exam. - Abide by Mississippi Code 37-9-79 (Amended 2014) as the school provides for counseling and guidance for students. - Hire school guidance counselors with a minimum of a Master's Degree in Guidance and Counseling, or in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification and Licensure and Development.
+MS Code 37-9-79 (Amended 2014-Senate Bill 2423) - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics. - Ensure that all school guidance counselors provide comprehensive counseling services such as: - □ Academic and personal/social counseling. - □ Student assessment and assessment counseling. - □ Career and educational counseling. - □ Individual and group counseling. - □ Crisis intervention and preventive counseling. - □ Provide all licensed teachers and principals with in-service suicide prevention training as directed by MS Code 37-3-101. - □ Referrals to community agencies. - □ Educational consultations and collaborations with teachers, administrators, parents and community leaders. - □ Education and career placement services. - □ Follow-up counseling services. - □ Conflict resolution. - □ Professional school counselors must spend a minimum of eighty percent (80%) of their contractual time to the delivery of services to students as outlined by the American School Counselor Association